FKA Twigs is The Only British Popstar Changing Attitudes About Sexuality

 “Weird things can be sexy,” Twigs said in an interview with the Guardian last month, with the awareness that she’s probably the weirdest, sexiest artist to come out of the UK since David Bowie’s legging-clad crotch co-starred in The Labyrinth.
 Channelling Aaliyah circa Queen Of The Damned via GHE20G0TH1K, Twigs’ music is like a refresher course in sexuality after a decade of Adele’s, Coldplay’s and Ben Howard’s have been repping us with all the eroticism of a pool party round Michael Barrymore’s house.

 For whatever reason, the UK very rarely produces a popstar whose sexual energy is the driving force of their career.
-And on the rare occasion someone breaks through, it’s usually a man (think David Bowie, Freddy Mercury or Iggy Pop).
+And on the rare occasion someone breaks through, it’s usually a man (think David Bowie, Freddy Mercury or Mick Jagger).
 Twigs is incredibly sexy, which is uncharacteristic not only as a British artist, but as a female artist.

 Obviously she’s not the first female singer in the history of female singers to address sex; a cursory glace at the current state of the American charts will tell you that, but American pop is built on a kind of sex that tends to identify women as an amalgamation of body parts and pelvic muscles.
 What separates Twigs from the Miley’s and Minaj’s of the world (other than the fact that her music is sonically implacable) is that she understands the actual sexiness of sex, and that comes across in what she says and how she says it.